-If you’re new to project management or just want to know about agile methodology, the answers to these ten frequently asked questions will cover the basics you need to know about agile project management.
+If you’re new to project management or just want to know about the agile definition, methodology, the answers to these ten frequently asked questions will cover the basics you need to know about agile project management.
+Sometimes called Agile method, or methodology, or development, or project management, here’s an easy to understand guide about what you need to know.

 If you’re new to project management and the agile methodology, the answers to these ten questions will arm you with the information you need to get started.
 And if you’re a project management veteran, these frequently asked agile questions are a good refresher.